ayboraa/ayboraa.github.io/docs/Mobile Security/index.md

 **What you will find here:**

 - Static and Dynamic Analysis
-- Native, Cross-Platform, and Hybrid Applications
+- Native, Cross-Platform and Hybrid Applications
 - Application Security Layers
 - Detection Mechanisms
 - Pinning Mechanisms